 Design Around Productivity

 Another helpful tip: If you have room, designate a kid-friendly corner in your office.
 In a perfect world, office-time and parent-time would be separated, but we all know that things inevitably come up.
-Outfit your kid area with a little table, paper to draw and write on, and a few special office-only toys.
-This way if you have to do double duty, you can count on keeping the little ones entertained without your space becoming a disaster zone.
+Outfit your kid area with a little table, paper to draw and write on, and a few unique office-only toys.
+This way, if you have to do double duty, you can count on keeping the little ones entertained without your space becoming a disaster zone.